msftrncs/PwshOutCSON/README.md

 Note:
 - The CSON serialization is only as complete as was required for tmLanguage grammar files that were tested.
 - Minimal escaping has been programmed so far.
+Everything that `ConvertTo-JSON` escapes is escaped here, in addition to `#{`.